invirtiendo/invirtiendo.github.io/_reviews/2017-07-01-7-habitos-gente-eficaz.md

 This way of thinking applies to all those areas of life in which productivity has a role to play: businesses should also think not only of the product they want to produce, but also of the well-being of its producers (in this case, their staff).

-## “Be proactive” and take control of your own fate.
+## “Be proactive”
+take control of your own fate.

 Within each of us exists the basic human need to try to influence the world around us, or, in other words, to be proactive.
 This is what distinguishes us from animals: an animal simply acts according to the way it is programmed.
 An external stimulus triggers a particular reaction.
 Humans, by contrast, "program" themselves.
 We are able to reflect in the time between receiving a stimulus and reacting.
 The ability to "externally" observe ourselves and our actions allows us to actively decide how we react to outside influences.